grmlin/gremlinjs-website/src/api.md

 # API Reference
-Reference of the publicly available methods and properties of gremlin.js.
+Reference of the publicly available methods and properties of <span class="gremlinjs">gremlin.js</span>.

-This is **not** a documentation of the gremlin.js sources, you have to read the code to see what's going on behind the scenes.
+This is **not** a documentation of the <span class="gremlinjs">gremlin.js</span> sources, you have to read the code to see what's going on behind the scenes.

 ## Gremlin